scurid-inc/docs/docs/blog-microscurid.md

 We will use the example code in the microscurid-c library.

-### 1. Server and MCU setup
+### 1. About the server and microscurid-c code

-First, we need to have the server and the MCU ready.
+If we want to run the server and microscurid-c in an on-premise environment, we need to have the server and the MCU ready first.

 - You will need to run the Scurid server binary on a machine of your choice (we will skip the details in this blog).
 Make sure to have the specific port (in this tutorial, `8888`) open so that the MCU can make requests to the server.
+Download the server code [here](example.com)
 - The microscurid-c library currently works on the STM32WB55 series.
 Another adapter to connect to the ethernet may be needed as well.
+Download the microscurid-c code [here](example.com)
+- The Scurid App will be used for approving the register requests of identities.
+Download the Scurid App [here](example.com)

 ### 2. Preparation on the MCU side: configuring the network info

-We will use the example code in the microscurid-c library.
+We will open the example code of the microscurid-c library in the STM32 Cube IDE.
+Download the STM32 Cube IDE [here](https://www.st.com/en/development-tools/stm32cubeide.html)

 #### 1. Configure the network